 Climate Dialogue offers a platform for discussions between (climate) scientists on important climate topics that are of interest to both fellow scientists and the general public.
 The goal of the platform is to explore the full range of views that scientists have on these issues.

 Each discussion will be kicked off by a short introduction written by the editorial staff, followed by a guest blog by two or more invited scientists.
 The scientists will start the discussion by reacting to each others’ guest blogs and then arguments will be exchanged moderated by one of the members of the editorial staff.
 Once the discussion has reached the point where it is clear what the discussants agree or disagree on and why, the editioral staff will round off the discussion.
 The decision on when that point will have been reached is up to the editorial staff.
-It is not the goal of Climate Dialogue to reach a consensus, but to stimulate the discussion.
+The objective of Climate Dialogue is not to reach consensus, but rather to stimulate the discussion.

 To round off the discussion on a particular topic, the Climate Dialogue editors will write a summary, describing the areas of agreement and disagreement between the discussants.
 The participants will be asked to approve this final article, the discussion between the experts on that topic will be closed and the editorial staff will open a new discussion on a different topic.

 The public (including other climate scientists) is also free to comment, but for practical reasons these comments will be shown separately.